-Access to the Network Status Tool is determined by the FirstNet Central Agency Administrator.
-The Advanced Network View is intended for those personnel who have communications expertise, or who are responsible for managing the communications functions (daily operations, emergency incidents, planned events).
+The Advanced Network View is intended for those personnel who have communications expertise, or who are responsible for managing the communications functions (e.g., daily operations, emergency incidents, planned events).

-Public safety agencies have the authority to determine which personnel should have access to the Network Status Tool.
+Public safety agencies have the authority to determine which personnel in their department should have access to the Network Status Tool.